Fourest06/Pizza-php/README.md

 Pizza is a web application developed with PHP and SQL, following a tutorial by Net Ninja.
 This app allows users to create and view pizzas with ease.

-Features:

-Pizza Creation: Users can customize and create their own pizzas.

-Pizza Viewing: View a list of all created pizzas.

 Customizations:

 Responsive Navbar: The navbar was modified to be responsive, ensuring a better user experience on various screen sizes.